vs PrecoroVendor comparison

 Recipe / BOM costingNoYes

-Multi-vertical (retail + dropship + restaurant + manufacturer)No (horizontal)All four in one account
+Multi-vertical (retail + dropship + restaurant + manufacturer)No (horizontal)Retail, dropship, restaurant, and light manufacturing

 POS integration (Shopify, Square, Toast, Faire, Clover)NoYes

-Send POs via email, WhatsApp, EDI, supplier portalEmail + supplier portalAll four
+Send POs via email, WhatsApp, EDI, supplier portalEmail + supplier portalSupported channels by supplier

 Embedded PO paymentsLimited (AP automation)Yes (via Stripe Connect)